 Oxbow Farm in Carnation offers kids a chance to connect with nature and express themselves through exploration, art, games, songs, and fresh farm food.
 For ages 4-11.

-Wilderness Awareness School on the Eastside and in Seattle offer summer day camps that give kids an opportunity to discover the outdoors by learning in a variety of skills.
+Wilderness Awareness School on the Eastside and in Seattle offers summer day camps that give kids an opportunity to discover the outdoors by learning in a variety of skills.
 For ages 4-13.

-Village Theatre in Everett and Issaquah offer camps that use theatre to build critical life through creativity, collaboration, problem solving, concentration, public speaking, and a strong work ethic.
-For grades Pre-K to 12.
+Village Theatre in Everett and Issaquah offer camps that use theatre to build critical life through creativity, collaboration, problem-solving, concentration, public speaking, and a strong work ethic.
+For grades Pre-K to 12. ***2019 prices, update available February 2020***

 Wolf College summer day camps in Lake Sammamish and Puyallup offers a variety of wilderness and wildlife themes.
 For ages 6-11.